United Hatzalah: History

 As a young EMT in Jerusalem, Eli Beer recognized that heavy urban traffic and narrow streets often prevented ambulances from arriving in time to save a victim.

 Initially, volunteers responded to fewer than 200 calls per day by monitoring two-way emergency radio scanners.
 As cellular technology evolved, volunteers migrated to a managed push-to-talk network, which enabled two-way communications between dispatchers and volunteer medics.

-After the Second Lebanon War (Hebrew: מלחמת לבנון השנייה, Milhemet Levanon HaShniya) in 2006, Beer brought together more than 50 independent Hatzalah organizations to form United Hatzalah of Israel.
+After the Second Lebanon War in 2006, Beer brought together more than 50 independent Hatzalah organizations to form United Hatzalah of Israel.

-In 2008 United Hatzalah developed the LifeCompass GPS dispatch technology and mobile app medley capable of tracking the location of volunteers in real time, assessing the unique capabilities, mobility and equipment of the closest volunteers, and routing the most appropriate medics to any given emergency.
+In 2008, United Hatzalah developed the LifeCompass GPS dispatch technology and mobile app medley capable of tracking the location of volunteers in real time, assessing the unique capabilities, mobility and equipment of the closest volunteers, and routing the most appropriate medics to any given emergency.
 Today, all volunteers receive a standard-issue smartphone linked to the second generation LifeCompass 2.0 command-and-control system.

+United Hatzalah responded immediately to the calls for medical assistance following the Hamas-led attack on southern Israel on the morning of 7 October 2023.
+United Hatzalah set up a massive response in the south of Israel on the Gaza periphery to treat Israelis injured at the onset of the Gaza war, and set up medical clinics throughout the Gaza periphery to treat the wounded, alongside the IDF medical units.
+The organization worked around the clock to treat thousands of people within Israel and provides medical aid and supplies to civilians and military personnel affected by the 7 October rampage.

-Results and Demographics
+Results and demographics

-United Hatzalah currently responds to approximately 1,800 calls per day and as many as 2,500 calls during large-scale emergencies such as the 2014 Israel–Gaza Conflict.
-In 2019, the organization answered more than 650,000 calls, with a volunteer corps of 6,000 medics, and a fleet of 1,000 ambucycles.
+United Hatzalah currently responds to approximately 2,000 calls per day and as many as 12,000 calls during large-scale emergencies such as the October 7 attack on Israel.
+In 2023, the organization answered more than 750,000 calls, with a volunteer corps of 8,000 medics, and a fleet of 1,000 ambucycles.

 United Hatzalah's lifesaving model has reduced average first-response time to three minutes.
 Sudden cardiac arrest calls are the best measure of emergency medical performance.
 Since United Hatzalah's inception, the rate of cardiac-arrest deaths has decreased by 50%, according to the Israel Heart Society.
 At 46.4 deaths per 100,000 people, the World Health Organization reported in 2011 that Israel ranks 12th best out of 192 countries in terms of coronary-related mortality.

-United Hatzalah's volunteer base in 2018 is approximately 60% Jewish Religious, 30% Jewish Secular and 10% Minorities (Muslim, Christian and Druze).
+United Hatzalah's volunteer base in 2018 is approximately 60% religious Jews, 30% secular Jews and 10% minorities (Muslim, Christian and Druze).